Best practices: Managing planned giving data in LGL

 - Start a planned giving program for your organization

-Managing planned giving data in Little Green Light can be as simple as creating a custom category, adding the values or levels within the category that you want to use, and then assigning these categories or category values to your constituents based on their status in planned giving program.
-This works well to quickly see who is participating in your planned giving program.
+Managing planned giving data in Little Green Light can be as simple as creating a custom category, adding the values or levels within the category that you want to use, and then assigning these categories or category values to your constituents based on their status in your planned giving program.
+This works well to quickly see who is participating in the program.

 If your planned giving program is on the smaller side and you want to track your constituents’ bequests in a more focused way, there is also the option to use a fundraising goal.

 Tracking participation in your planned giving program: Use custom constituent categories